hepabolu/programming-by-stealth/docs/pbs26.md

 };
 ```

-We can now write a function to test if a given string is a day if the week like so:
+We can now write a function to test if a given string is a day of the week like so:

 ```javascript
 function isDayOfTheWeek(d){